-The top tether anchors are the loops near the top of the seatback for each rear seating position.
+For crew and double cab models, the top tether anchors are the loops near the top of the seatback for each rear seating position.
 These loops will be used to route the top tether through, as well as to secure the top tether to the vehicle.
 Be sure to use the anchor (loop) on the same side of the vehicle as the seating position where the child restraint will be placed.

 Be sure to read the following instructions to properly install a child restraint using these loops.
 Do not secure a child restraint in a position without a top tether anchor if a national or local law requires that the top tether be attached, or if the instructions that come with the child restraint say that the top tether must be attached.

 According to accident statistics, children and infants are safer when properly restrained in a child restraint system or infant restraint system secured in a rear seating position.
-See Where to Put the Restraint \$\dip\$ 87 for additional information.
+See Where to Put the Restraint \Rightarrow 93 for additional information.